-Scientists at TSUAB have developed a new composition for 3D printing of houses up to seven meters high.
+Scientists from TSUAB have developed a new composition for 3D printing of houses up to seven meters high.
 Structures created with its help are not inferior in strength and rigidity to those made of traditional materials.

 In the modern world, 3D printing is becoming an alternative to traditional construction using manual labor and specialized equipment.
 Thanks to this method, it is possible not only to ensure safer construction of residential buildings and outbuildings, but also to reduce the number of workers on the construction site, the Tomsk State University of Architecture and Building (TSUAB) reported.